 Learn how to get to the root cause of a problem by creating a fishbone diagram, a powerful project management tool.

-A problem statement is the effect or problem you are investigating and goes in a box with an arrow pointing to it in the right side of a flipchart page, as if forming the head of the fish.
+A problem statement is the effect or problem you are investigating and goes in a box with an arrow pointing to it on the right side of a flipchart page, as if forming the head of the fish.
 Everyone on the team agrees on the definition of the problem.

 Form the skeleton of your fishbone diagram with the major cause categories, which you connect to the backbone.
 To find these categories, have a brainstorming session with your team.
 The number of categories you create will vary according to your industry and the problem you’re solving.
 As an example, if you work in manufacturing, your major cause categories may be staff/people, equipment and machinery, processes and procedures, materials, environmental factors, and measuring procedures.